raspberrypilearning/pi-tag/en/step_2.md

 Your Raspberry Pi will reboot after the final command.

-The clever card kit software is used under the [MIT Licence](https://github.com/raspberrypilearning/pi-tag) and is Copyright (c) 2016 Simon Monk.
+The Clever Card Kit software is used under the [MIT Licence](https://github.com/raspberrypilearning/pi-tag) and is copyright (c) 2016 Simon Monk.

 --- /collapse ---

-### Additional Resources
+### Additional resources

-+ Old t-shirt or sports bib
++ Old T-shirt or sports bib
 + Needle and thread
 + Glove
 + Soldering iron